gjcooper/VAULT/01_articles/holmes2016new.md

 date: 2016-01-01
 citekey: holmes2016new
 aliases:
-    - A new framework for modeling decisions about changing information: The Piecewise Linear Ballistic Accumulator model
+    - "A new framework for modeling decisions about changing information: The Piecewise Linear Ballistic Accumulator model"
 ---

 # A new framework for modeling decisions about changing information: The Piecewise Linear Ballistic Accumulator model